TosbackCgusBridge-Bot/CGUs-versions/Figis/Privacy Policy.md

 You may update your registered personal information at any time.
 This includes your name, password, e-mail, and postal address.
 You may also manage your mailing preferences and e-mail formats.
 Update your information or change your mailing preferences.

-If at any time you would like us to update your personal information or remove you from our e-mail or postal mailing lists, or if you need assistance with the modification of your information, send us an e-mail with your request or write to us at Figi's, Inc., Legal Department, 450 Winks Lane, Bensalem, PA 19020 USA.
+If at any time you would like us to update your personal information or remove you from our e-mail or postal mailing lists, or if you need assistance with the modification of your information, send us an e-mail with your request or write to us at Figi’s Companies, Inc., Customer Service Dept., 3200 S. Central Avenue, Marshfield, WI 54404.

 \[top\]